pepesync/dev-docs/docs/build-on-linea/quickstart/verify-smart-contract/hardhat.md

 ## Add the custom chain

-Because Linea is not supported by the network yet, we'll have to add a custom chain like so:
+Because PepeSync is not supported by the network yet, we'll have to add a custom chain like so:

 ```javascript
 etherscan: {